magic-clojure/magic/README.md

 ### Magic.Unity
 An integration package to get MAGIC compiled Clojure code running in Unity games, including iOS builds.

-It is a C# codebase hosted at [nasser/Magic.Unity](https://github.com/nasser/Magic.Unity).
+It is a C# codebase hosted at [nasser/Magic.Unity](https://github.com/nasser/Magic.Unity) and can be built with the `dotnet` command line tool.
 It includes bytecode post-processing to work around Unity specific issues with MAGIC compiled code.

 ## Requirements